Mental Health Resources

 - The Ounce of Prevention Fund of Florida identifies, funds, supports and tests innovative programs to improve the life outcomes of children, preserve and strengthen families and promote healthy behavior and functioning in society, recognizing that the wisest money spent is on prevention.

-Florida’s schools and school districts are on the front lines and are in the best position to help students struggling with mental illness.
-Local resources, including mental health professionals, are essential in addressing the emotional and mental health needs of Florida’s youth.
-With the goal of building resiliency and helping children persevere through life’s challenges, the Florida Department of Education is committed to the well-being of Florida’s children and students.
+Local resources, including mental health professionals, are essential in addressing the needs of Florida’s youth.
+With the goal of building resiliency and helping children persevere through life’s challenges, the FDOE is committed to the well-being of Florida’s children and students.

 As Florida’s students advance through their educational journey, oftentimes mental illness gets overlooked when they enter postsecondary education.
 Students with psychological or emotional challenges often suffer from a variety of symptoms which could affect their school, work and home lives.